EndoluminalSurgicalVision-IMR/ATM-22-Related-Work/baseline-and-docker-example/README.md

 ```

 ## 2. Save the Docker Image
-Please save the docker as belows, and e-mail to <a href="mailto:IMR-ATM22@outlook.com">IMR-ATM22@outlook.com</a> with a downloadable link, along with a short paper that describes your methods and experiment settings.
+Please save the docker as belows, and e-mail to <a href="mailto:IMR-ATM22@outlook.com">IMR-ATM22@outlook.com</a> with a downloadable link to the zipped docker image, along with a short paper that describes your methods and experiment settings.
 ```angular2html
 docker save teamname:latest -o teamname.tar.gz
 ```

-## 3. Test the Docker (The Organizers will do...)
+## 3. Test the Docker
 It will call `predict.sh` when starting the docker image.
 In addition, we will mount the `$PWD/inputs/`
 (a folder contains testing cases, file structure is same as the training and validation) to `/workspace/inputs/` in your docker container, and mount `$PWD/teamname_outputs/` (an empty folder used to save individual prediction results) to `/workspace/outputs/` in your docker container.